Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-The minimum time, in microseconds, over which a trace must execute in order to write the trace data to the configured endpoint.
+The minimum time, in microseconds, over which a trace must execute to write the trace data to the configured endpoint.
 This configuration can be used to lower the noise present in trace data by removing trace objects that are not interesting from a timing perspective.
 The default value of '0' removes this